-- (vi) Information regarding imports and exports from and to a NNWS outside of the Community of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233 on which safeguards have been terminated pursuant to Article 11 of the Safeguards Agreement in the case of exports and to the relevant provisions of the Safeguards Agreement between the exporter and the Agency in the case of imports. - (vii) The following information regarding equipment manufactured in the context of the activities referred to in Annex I and specified equipment and non-nuclear material listed in Annex II: - (a) For each export out of France to a NNWS outside of the Community of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export;

-- (b) Upon specific request by the Agency, confirmation by France, as importing State, of information provided to the Agency by a NNWS outside of the Community concerning the export of such equipment and material to France. - (viii) Planned co-operation activities with a NNWS for the succeeding ten-year period relevant to the development of the nuclear fuel cycle (including planned nuclear fuel cycle-related research and development activities) when approved by the appropriate authorities in France. - b.
-France shall make every reasonable effort to provide the Agency with a general description of and information specifying the location of nuclear fuel cycle-related research and development activities, involving or not nuclear material, which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233, that are carried out anywhere in France with a NNWS, but which are not funded, specifically authorized or controlled by, or carried out on behalf of, France.
-For the purpose of this paragraph, "processing" of intermediate or high-level waste does not include repackaging of the waste or its conditioning not involving the separation of elements, for storage or disposal. - c.
-Upon request by the Agency, France or the Community as far as it is concerned, or, as appropriate, France in liaison with the Community, shall provide amplifications or clarifications of any information it has provided under this Article, in so far as relevant for the purpose of safeguards.
+- (vi) Information on the exports to a NNWS of intermediate or high-level waste containing plutonium, high enriched uranium or uranium-233. - (vii) The following information regarding specified equipment and non-nuclear material listed in Annex II to this Protocol: - (a) For each export out of the Russian Federation to a NNWS of such equipment and material: the identity, quantity, location of intended use in the receiving State and date or, as appropriate, expected date, of export; - (b) Upon specific request by the Agency, confirmation by the Russian Federation as importing State, of information provided to the Agency by a NNWS concerning the export of such equipment and material to the Russian Federation. - b.
+The Russian Federation shall make every reasonable effort to provide the Agency with a general description of and information specifying the location of nuclear fuel cycle-related research and development activities not involving nuclear material which are specifically related to enrichment, reprocessing of nuclear fuel or the processing of intermediate or high-level waste containing plutonium, high enriched uranium, or uranium-233 that are carried out for or jointly with a NNWS anywhere in the Russian Federation but which are not funded, authorized or controlled by, or carried out on behalf of, the Government of the Russian Federation.
+For the purpose of this paragraph, "processing" of intermediate or high level waste does not include repackaging of the waste or its conditioning not involving the separation of elements, for storage or disposal.

+c.
+Upon request by the Agency, the Russian Federation shall provide amplifications or clarifications of any information it has provided under this Article, in so far as relevant for the purpose of safeguards in a NNWS.

 - a.
-France or the Community, as appropriate, shall provide to the Agency the information identified in Article 2.a.(i), (iii), (iv) and (viii) and Article 2.b. within 180 days of the entry into force of this Protocol. - b.
-France or the Community, as appropriate, shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. above for the period covering the previous calendar year.
-If there has been no change to the information previously provided, the Community or France, as appropriate, shall so indicate. - c.
-The Community shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(v) for the period covering the previous calendar year. - d.
-France shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(vii)(a).
+The Russian Federation shall provide to the Agency the information identified in Article 2.a.(i), 2.a.(iii), 2.a.(iv) and 2.b. of this Protocol within 180 of the entry into force of this Protocol. - b.
+The Russian Federation shall provide to the Agency, by 15 May of each year, updates of the information referred to in paragraph a. of this Article for the period covering the previous calendar year.
+If there has been no change to the information previously provided, the Russian Federation shall so indicate to the Agency. - c.
+The Russian Federation shall provide to the Agency, by 15 May of each year, the information identified in Article 2.a.(v) and 2.a.(vi) of this Protocol for the period covering the previous calendar year. - d.
+The Russian Federation shall provide to the Agency on a quarterly basis the information identified in Article 2.a.(vii)(a) of this Protocol.
 This information shall be provided within sixty days of the end of each quarter. - e.
-France, as appropriate in liaison with the Community, shall provide to the Agency the information identified in Article 2.a.(vi), by 15 May of each year, for the period covering the previous calendar year.

-- f.
-France and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii). - g.
-France shall provide to the Agency the information in Article 2.a.(vii) (b) within sixty days of the Agency's request.
+The Russian Federation and the Agency shall agree on the timing and frequency of the provision of the information identified in Article 2.a.(ii) of this Protocol. - f.
+The Russian Federation shall provide to the Agency the information identified in Article 2.a.(vii)(b) of this Protocol within sixty days of the Agency's request.